KnowageLabs/Knowage-Documentation/chapter_4/schedule.rst

 Save as document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The executed document can be saved as an **Ad hoc reporting** document in the Knowage functionality tree.
 The document execution will be saved in the specified folder and will be visible to all yous that can access that particular folder.
+The *Output type* option allows to choose the output type of the document to be saved under the specified location:
+- HTML
+- PDF
+- XLS

 For those documents whose execution is iterated over a parameter value, it is also possible to use the value of the parameter to decide to which folder the document shall be dispatched.
 To do so, define a mapping dataset composed of two columns:

 -  the first containing a specific parameter value;
 -  the second containing the label of the folder where the document shall be dispatched when the document is executed with the corresponding parameter value.